-The number of new juvenile cases filed has been increasing since FY10.
-Much of the increase has been due to the rise in abuse/neglect filings.
-In FY19, there was a decrease in the number of CHINS and delinquency cases filed, but an increase in the number of youthful offender cases filed.
-There were 504 youthful offender cases filed in FY19, compared to 33 youthful offender cases filed in both FY 17 and FY18.
-This increase is likely due to a change in law in 2017 raising the age of individuals who can be charged as juveniles.
+The number of new juvenile cases filed in FY20 is the lowest it has been since FY14.
+The decrease in new case filings can at least partially be attributed to the COVID -19 virus.
+In FY20, there was a decrease in the number of CHINS, delinquency and youthful offender cases filed.
+There were 390 youthful offender cases filed in FY20, compared to 504 youthful offender cases filed in FY19.

 Abuse/neglect cases are time consuming for the courts.
-They are more likely than other case types to involve DCF-Family Services Division custody and multiple - sometime highly-contested - court hearings.
-The number of abuse/neglect cases continues to pose a challenge for the courts, attorneys, DCF social workers, and volunteer Guardians ad Litem.
+They are more likely than other case types to involve the Department of Children and Families (DCF) and multiple - sometime highly-contested -court hearings.
+The number of abuse/neglect cases continues to pose a challenge for the courts, attorneys, DCF social workers, and volunteer GALs.